hpnightowl/SystemUISystembarsAAOS/README.md

 # System Bar Runtime Resource Overlays

+### Point to Note
+ - in order to enable it by default we have to make `android:isStatic="false"` in Android Manifest value as true

 ## How to Add in the build?

   - Step 1: Clone the repo in path vendor/oem/